JayAdamo/lambdata-1/review.md

 ### Review
 __example_module__.py: A great variety of class functions and library imports.
 Code is very tidy and flows well.
 The only issue I would think is that there is too much going on in one file but if you got it to load, terrific!

+__init__.py: Clear spacing, a ton of libraries which will be great for future changes/additions to the code.